-The pandemic continues to challenge all of us, but the 5,700 people experiencing homelessness in Philly will be particularly vulnerable during the cold months ahead; other Philadelphians will struggle to keep their heat and electricity on, as they wrestle with the question of whether to use limited funds to cover the cost of food or other essential needs.
+The pandemic continues to challenge all of us, but the 4,302 people experiencing homelessness in Philly will be particularly vulnerable during the cold months ahead.
+Other Philadelphians will struggle to keep their heat and electricity on, as they wrestle with the question of whether to use limited funds to cover the cost of food or other essential needs.

 But you can help.
 Consider, for example, your power to start a coat, sock, or clothing drive among your networks: Reach out to the community organizations in your neighborhood—schools, recreation centers, elder facilities, houses of worship—to find out what their constituents most need.
 Then, rally your neighbors, your friends, your colleagues, or other groups to organize a drive; to minimize in-person contact during Covid-19, designate one person’s home a drop-off point, and another person to transport goods.

 And throw your support behind the local orgs mentioned below, which are committed to keeping our fellow citizens warm.

 Since 1983, UESF (Utilities Emergency Service Funds) has been providing utility assistance through its Utility Grant Program.
 UESF provides financial assistance to eligible low-income individuals and families in Philadelphia who are facing utility terminations or who have had their utilities shut off or are unable to afford the cost of oil to heat their homes.
 The utility grants help families bring their delinquent accounts (PECO/PGW) up to date, which in turn gives them continued access to a warm home.

 UESF also provides direct oil assistance to low-income Philadelphia families who are unable to afford the cost of an oil delivery.
 Among those low-income families who heat their homes with oil, many are seniors and their families living in older homes with low energy efficiency.